RachelNelson1/buy-digital-technology-for-childrens-social-care/content/principle-3.md

 * ensure the system allows users to do what they need to do as simply as possible
 * regularly test for usability with users of the system
 * ensure all parts of the system are consistent for the user
-* develop the system to work with a range of devices, e.g. can be used on a social workers mobile device whilst on a visit
+* develop the system to work with a range of devices - for example, can be used on a social workers mobile device whilst on a visit

-##Available guidance
+## Available guidance

 * [User interface design](https://www.usability.gov/what-and-why/user-interface-design.html)
 * [Designing for different browsers and devices](https://www.gov.uk/service-manual/technology/designing-for-different-browsers-and-devices)

-##Good practice
+## Good practice

 During procurement, the following should be demonstrated: